gvakras/cairo-mrcp/cairo-server/trunk/README.txt

 General limitations of this release:

-  * No facility for closure of resource sessions is currently provided.
-This will be added in conjunction with implementation of SIP BYE method support.

   * Resource processes must be run on the same host as the resource server in order for the MRCPv2 client to locate the resource.

   * This release is limited to the following MRCPv2 resource types and resource methods and events implemented: